Trump downplays national security team texting military operation plan on Signal as a minor 'glitch'

 Administration says Democrats shouldn’t be outraged

-But on Tuesday, top administration officials were insistent the Democratic outrage about the matter was misplaced.
+But on Tuesday, top administration officials were insistent the Democratic outrage was misplaced.

 On Capitol Hill, Ratcliffe and Gabbard told lawmakers that no classified information was included in the texts about U.S. attack plans in the message chain.